Whether it's at home, in the classroom or in the workplace, learning is a never-ending road of discovery, challenge, inspiration, and wonder.

 Visual Stories for Human Rights Advocacy

-For the first time ever, we ran an in-person workshop in Dushanbe Tajikistan to upskill civil society and representatives from United Nations Office on Drugs and Crime (UNODC) based in Tajikistan, Kazakhstan, Kyrgyzstan and Uzbekistan.
+For the first time ever, we facilitated an in-person workshop in Dushanbe Tajikistan to upskill civil society and representatives from United Nations Office on Drugs and Crime (UNODC) based in Tajikistan, Kazakhstan, Kyrgyzstan and Uzbekistan.

 The workshop focused on the development of participants’ knowledge and their capacity in the use of visual storytelling, mobile photo and filmmaking to advocate for human rights of key communities, in particular people in prisons affected by HIV and TB, and substance users.